-In November 2017, the Company engaged Nucro Technics in Scarborough, Ontario.
-Nucro-Technics performed initial toxicology, including a maximum tolerable dose and pharmacokinetic studies for Metablok, to support a pre-Investigational New Drug (IND) meeting with the U.S. Food and Drug Administration (FDA).
+In November 2017, the Company completed initial toxicology, including a maximum tolerable dose and pharmacokinetic studies for Metablok, to support a pre-Investigational New Drug (IND) meeting with the U.S. Food and Drug Administration (FDA).

-Arch successfully completed this pre-IND meeting via teleconference on April 18, 2018, with members of U.S. FDA Division of Cardiovascular and Renal Products and the Office of Clinical Pharmacology.
+Arch successfully completed this pre-IND meeting via teleconference on April 18, 2018, with members of U.S. FDA Division of Cardiovascular and Renal Products and the Office of Clinical

+Pharmacology.
 The FDA members addressed questions from the Arch team and confirmed key components of the planned IND application for Metablok (renamed "LSALT peptide" in communications with FDA).